jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 Psychic test results of 11 or higher result in Perils of the Warp.
 Enemies' Deny the Witch rolls of 6 must be re-rolled when used against forbidden knowledge.
 This is a Command Effect.
   - **\[Stratagem] (none)**
-  - **\[Relic] The Book of Mol'Kerian:** Equip to an ULTHWE PSYKER CHARACTER model.
-One per Psychic phase, this model may attempt to manifest any psychic power known by another friendly ULTHWE PSYKER.
+  - **\[Relic] The Book of Mol'Kerian:** Equip to an BLACK LIBRARY PSYKER CHARACTER model.
+One per Psychic phase, this model may attempt to manifest any psychic power known by another friendly BLACK LIBRARY PSYKER.
   - **\[Warlord Trait] I am the Black Librarians:** _Their essence is mine...
 Because I am the spirit of their existence...
 I am them...
 I am them...
 I am them..._ Once per Psychic phase, when this WARLORD attempts to manifest a psychic power that has already been manifested during this Psychic phase, you can use its original Warp Charge value, no